anatula/go-class/class05-arrays-slices-maps/readme.md

 - slices:   `[]int` sequence - variable length array
 - map:      `map[string]int` map of string to integer, map of keys to values (not necessarily consecutive)

+#### Arrays
 ![myimage](array.png)

+- array `d` assignment, get a copy of the `b` elements (ELEMENTS ARE COPIED, NOT SAME MEMORY)
+- no 'descriptor' like strings (one string could point to another string)
+- an array is a chunk of memory
+- we just copy the bytes physocally (if large is inconvinient)
+- `m` was created as an array of 4 integers, `c` is array of 3.
+They are != types (different size) can't be assigned

+#### Slice
+- like and array, but more like a string
+- the slice has a descriptor and point to other memory
+- it always has an array behind it
+-